 by Caroline von Fluegge-Chen

-Frontal Lobes: Consciousness; attention; motivation; thinking; problem solving; judgements; planning; movement; memory; mood control; language; word associations; processing socio-emotional information; rhythm and intonation of speech; how people initiate activity in response to their environment; emotional balancing; assigns meaning to the words we choose.
+Frontal Lobes: Consciousness; attention; motivation; thinking; problem-solving; judgments; planning; movement; memory; mood control; language; word associations; processing socio-emotional information; rhythm and intonation of speech; how people initiate activity in response to their environment; emotional balancing; assigns meaning to the words we choose.

-Parietal Lobes: Goal directed voluntary movements; manipulation of objects; body awareness; arousal; perception of stimuli; physical orientation; location of visual attention and touch perception; recognition; association; reading comprehension, math and grammar; association between self, the environment and others; naming objects; integration of different senses (sight, taste, sound, smell, touch) that allows for understanding of a single concept.
+Parietal Lobes: Goal-directed voluntary movements; manipulation of objects; body awareness; arousal; perception of stimuli; physical orientation; location of visual attention and touch perception; recognition; association; reading comprehension, math and grammar; association between self, the environment and others; naming objects; integration of different senses (sight, taste, sound, smell, touch) that allows for an understanding of a single concept.

 Occipital Lobes: Visual processing; sequential memory functions; arousal; balance and coordination.

 Cerebellum: Finer aspects of movement such as dancing, walking, writing, or playing a musical passage.

 Hemispheres: Right – Emotional quotient (EQ); early self-concept; social encoding; social skills; face recognition; emotional processes; negative emotions; empathy; nonverbal expression and association; spatial memory and problem-solving; auditory processing; musical processing.
 Left – Intelligence quotient (IQ); logic; verbal association; verbal expression; verbal memory; auditory processing, word recognition; math and grammar problem-solving.